nozerobit/parrot-config/README.md

 reboot
 ```

-Once you have rebooted the machine, select bspwm as you desktop environment and enter your credentials and then login.
+Once you have rebooted the machine, select bspwm as you desktop environment, enter your credentials and then login.

 4. Open zsh with Windows + Enter